chartingshow/documentation/crypto/wallets.md

 - Users prioritizing ease of access over full self-custody

 Key trade-off: while custody wallets offer **convenience and professional-grade security**, users must **trust the custodian** with their funds.

+### Pros

+- Easiest to use (no seed phrases or key management).
+- Often include customer support and fiat on/off ramps.
+- Institutional-grade security in some cases (e.g., Fireblocks, BitGo).
+- Recovery options (password reset, KYC recovery).

+### Cons

+- User does not control private keys (trust required).
+- Vulnerable if custodian is hacked or becomes insolvent.
+- Regulatory exposure (funds can be frozen).
+- Less privacy compared to self-custody solutions.

 | Wallet                | Type    | Currencies Supported         | Key Features                                | Custodial Model | URL (domain)         |
 | --------------------- | ------- | ---------------------------- | ------------------------------------------- | --------------- | -------------------- |